zextras/carbonio-design-system/src/components/inputs/ChipInput.md

 ### Controlled ChipInput

+In controlled mode value can be updated from outside the ChipInput.
+When updated, the new value is applied to the ChipInput **without any internal check**, so **you need to perform any additional check before setting the new value** (e.g. if you intend to have only uniq chips or a max number of chips).

+In the example below, the ChipInput has both the requireUniqChips and the maxChips prop valued.
+When chips are added directly through the ChipInput, the checks are done, but when you set a new value through the Input (and Button), more than 8 chips are allowed, and so are duplicates.

 ```jsx
 import { useState, useRef, useCallback, useEffect } from 'react';
 import { Button, Container, Divider, Input, Text } from '@zextras/carbonio-design-system';